LittleCoaks/Auto-Completer/README.md

-# Platform Auto-Completer
+# Auto-Completer
-This program will automatically click through OSHA assignment slides so you don't have to!
+This program will automatically complete assignments so you don't have to!
+It works by going through each one and getting you to the end of the course; however it does *not* do the final exam at the end of the course.
+That still must be done manually.

 ## Windows & Mac
 Download the files attached in the Latest Release